AdobeDocs/commerce-merchant-services.en/help/live-search/facets.md

 ---
 # Facets

 Faceting is a method of high-performance filtering that uses multiple dimensions of attribute values as search criteria.
 Faceted search is similar, but considerably “smarter” than the standard [layered navigation](https://docs.magento.com/user-guide/catalog/navigation-layered.html).
 The list of available filters is determined by the [filterable attributes](https://docs.magento.com/user-guide/catalog/navigation-layered-filterable-attributes.html) of products returned in the search results.
-Up to 100 facets can be configured with [!DNL Live Search].

 ![Filtered search results](assets/storefront-search-results-run.png)

 ## Faceting requirements

 The category and product attribute requirements for faceting are similar to the filterable attributes used for layered navigation.
 The storefront properties of each attribute must be set to `filterable (with results)`.

+* Up to 100 attributes can be configured as facets with [!DNL Live Search].
+* [!DNL Live Search] indexes up to 300 attributes as filterable/searchable/sortable and visible in search.

 | Setting | Description |
 |--- |--- |